Making it possible…

 In mid 2015 Huw returned from his grandest adventure to date. mediterr année, a year long, human-powered circumnavigation of the Mediterranean Sea.
 Beginning from and returning to Gallipoli, the journey was a commemoration of the Anzac Centenary as Huw sea kayaked, walked, cycled and rowed a boat 14,000 kilometres through 17 countries.
 At a time of immense and tragic upheaval in the Mediterranean this journey was touched by human kindness throughout.

 Aside from the vast personal, logistical and geopolitical challenges this expedition posed, Huw also sought to highlight the heartwrenching plight of those innocent kids caught up in the conflict of warring ‘grown ups’.
-Hence his partnership with the charity, Save The Children Australia for whom he became their biggest ever individual fundraiser and now continues to work closely with the charity and was recently appointed a Community Ambassador.
+Hence his partnership with the charity, Save The Children Australia for whom he became their biggest ever individual fundraiser and now continues to work closely with the charity and was appointed a Community Ambassador.
 In part for his Mediterranean journey Huw was presented with the Australian Geographic Society’s Spirit of Adventure award.

 Huw has form for long, challenging, human powered journeys.
 Through a project he tagged City2City, he joined all of Australia’s capital cities by the wildest terrain between them – desert, mountain, river and ocean.
 A series of seven journeys, totalling some 25,000 kilometres.
 After first visiting India in 1984 and vowing never to return, Huw embarked on a 15 year love affair with the Indian Himalaya and particularly travelling through these huge mountains in winter.
 As a result he completed the longest ski traverses then undertaken in that part of the world.